acuvity/mcp-servers-registry/mcp-server-aws-documentation/docker/README.md

 > [!TIP]
 > Given mcp-server-aws-documentation scope of operation it can be hosted anywhere.

+**Environment variables and secrets:**
+  - `AWS_DOCUMENTATION_PARTITION` optional (aws)

-For more information and extra configuration you can consult the [package](https://github.com/awslabs/mcp/tree/main/src/aws-documentation-mcp-server) documentation.
+For more information and extra configuration you can consult the [package](https://github.com/awslabs/mcp/tree/HEAD/src/aws-documentation-mcp-server) documentation.

 # 🧰 Clients Integrations